PrincetonUniversity/intro_ml_libs/setup.md

    `#SBATCH --reservation=mllibs`

++ Run the `checkquota` command and make sure you have 4 GB of space.
+Delete or move files if necessary.

 + Because we have a limited number of GPUs on Adroit, keep the total run time limit of your jobs to 30 seconds:

    `#SBATCH --time=00:00:30`